 Also note that the rule requires that the act of putting trash in the water be intentional, to prevent a boat from being penalized, for example, for capsizing and not being able to retrieve objects that might be categorized as trash.

 There are many excellent programs now that support this concept.
-One that is commonly used at US Sailing championships and other regattas is "Clean Regattas" run by Sailors for the Sea.
+One that is commonly used is "Clean Regattas" run by Sailors for the Sea.

 Sailors for the Sea Clean Regattas program